 Vacuum Cups Carrying Capacity

-EUROTECH provides wide selection of vacuum cups for different industrial applications.
+EUROTECH provides wide selection of industrial vacuum suction cups for different industrial applications.
 According to DIN EN 13155, the vacuum cups carrying capacity specifies the maximum load that a suction cup can carry under the conditions specified by the manufacturer.

 The carrying capacity of suction cups is calculated using the following formulas: